 Wolverine conservation has been restricted due to a lack of understanding of the fundamental ecology and distribution of this native species.
 Recent research is beginning to improve this situation, but more work is needed to understand which habitats are occupied and to understand demographic measures of population persistence.

-Please help us develop a better understanding of Wyoming’s wolverine population by reporting wolverine observations and tracks using the form linked below or by emailing Jason Wilmot.
+Please help us develop a better understanding of Wyoming’s wolverine population by reporting wolverine observations and tracks using the form below, emailing Jason Wilmot of the United States Forest Service, or emailing the Jackson Hole Wildlife Foundation directly.
 The images below showing how to estimate track gait measurements may be of help in differentiating wolverine tracks from other species.

 Spotted a Wolverine?

-If you have seen a wolverine, or any animal that may be a wolverine, or even any evidence of a wolverine such as tracks in the snow, please fill out this wolverine-specific observation form, fill out the simple form below, or email Jason Wilmot directly.
+If you have seen a wolverine, or any animal that may be a wolverine, or even any evidence of a wolverine such as tracks in the snow, fill out the simple form below, or email the Jackson Hole Wildlife Foundation directly.